ndexbio/gsoc_llm/README.md

    a.
 With the Indra reach api: < 6 minutes

    b.
 With the OpenAI API: < 5 minutes

+3. Best Performing prompt at the moment is: `papers/prompt_file_v3.txt`

 # Future Tasks
+- Convert extracted interactions to CX2 networks and load the networks to cytoscape for visualisation

+- Upload networks to NDEX from cytoscape

+- Develop a tool(e.g web app) to enable a user upload scientific papers, get the interactions, and automatically upload the networks to NDEX and interact with the knowledgre graphs

+- Testing out the model with other API like Claude 3.5 sonnet

+- Perform prompt engineering techniques to get the most efficient prompt

 # Challenges and Lessons Learned

 # References